-SB 110 (Thomas)(S. Rules) Act amending laws concerning partitioning of "heir property."
+SB 110 (Thomas)(S. Rules, recommitted to S. Judiciary) Act amending laws concerning partitioning of "heir property."

-SB 114 (Westerfield)(H. Transp) Would require purchasers of catalytic converters to keep a record that contains proof of ownership and make failure to maintain a register of metal and objects containing metals is a Class B misdemeanor.
+SB 114 (Westerfield)(H. Rules) Would require purchasers of catalytic converters to keep a record that contains proof of ownership and make failure to maintain a register of metal and objects containing metals is a Class B misdemeanor.